The fundamental group in discrete homotopy theory: Introduction

 \section{Introduction}

-Discrete homotopy theory is a young area of mathematics concerned with using homotopy-theoretic techniques to study combinatorial properties of (simple) graphs.
+Discrete homotopy theory is an emerging area of mathematics concerned with using homotopy-theoretic techniques to study combinatorial properties of (simple) graphs.
 It does so by introducing a new combinatorial notion of homotopy between graph maps and subsequently reinterpreting the usual homotopy-theoretic invariants, such as homotopy or homology groups, through the lenses of this new notion.

-As a field, discrete homotopy theory was established in the foundational work of Barcelo and collaborators \cite{barcelo-kramer-laubenbacher-weaver,babson-barcelo-longueville-laubenbacher}.
-Many of its ideas, however, can be traced back to the work of Atkin \cite{atkin:i,atkin:ii}, later made mathematically rigorous by Kramer and Laubenbacher \cite{kramer-laubenbacher}, on the homotopy theory of simplicial complexes for network analysis, and of Maurer \cite{maurer:matroid-basis-i,maurer:matroid-basis-ii} on basis (exchange) graphs of matroids.
-Thus from its conception, discrete homotopy theory was known to have a broad range of applications, both within and outside mathematics, and we refer the reader to \cite{barcelo-laubenbacher} for an excellent survey thereof, including further connections to hyperplane arrangements and time series analysis.
+Several approaches to, or models of, discrete homotopy theory exist in the literature, with the most prominent ones being A-homotopy theory and $\times$-homotopy theory \cite{dochtermann:hom-complex-and-homotopy}.
+Here we work with the former.
+A-homotopy theory was established in the foundational work of Barcelo and collaborators \cite{barcelo-kramer-laubenbacher-weaver,babson-barcelo-longueville-laubenbacher}.
+Many of its ideas, however, can be traced back to the work of Atkin \cite{atkin:i,atkin:ii} (after whom the field is named), later made mathematically rigorous by Kramer and Laubenbacher \cite{kramer-laubenbacher}, on the homotopy theory of simplicial complexes for network analysis, and of Maurer \cite{maurer:matroid-basis-i,maurer:matroid-basis-ii} on basis (exchange) graphs of matroids.
+Thus from its conception, A-homotopy theory was known to have a broad range of applications, both within and outside mathematics, and we refer the reader to \cite{barcelo-laubenbacher} for an excellent survey thereof, including further connections to hyperplane arrangements and time series analysis.
+The $\times$-homotopy theory referenced above is on the other hand closely related to graph colorings.
+As $n$-colorings of a graph $G$ can be understood as graph homomorphisms $G \to K_n$, where $K_n$ is a complete graph on $n$ vertices, studying the space of such graph homomorphisms, known as the \emph{Hom complex}, allows one to import cohomological techniques to disprove existence of certain maps \cite{lovasz,babson-kozlov,dochtermann:hom-complex-and-homotopy,dochtermann:homotopy-groups}.

-More recently, discrete homotopy theory has seen significant development, driven partly by new applications in Topological Data Analysis \cite{memoli-zhou} and partly by the introduction of new techniques from abstract homotopy theory \cite{carranza-kapulkin:cubical-graphs}.
+More recently, A-homotopy theory has seen significant development, driven partly by new applications in Topological Data Analysis \cite{memoli-zhou} and partly by the introduction of new techniques from abstract homotopy theory \cite{carranza-kapulkin:cubical-graphs}.
 The two go hand in hand: new applications require effective computational tools which can be developed using these new techniques, e.g., the long exact sequence of a fibration is constructed and the Hurewicz theorem is proven in \cite{carranza-kapulkin:cubical-graphs}.